-Creative Workforce for the Future aims to overcome these issues by offering a flexible and bespoke pilot programme of professional development focusing on inclusion for companies and paid placements for young people.
+Creative Workforce for the Future aimed to overcome these issues by offering a flexible and bespoke pilot programme of professional development focusing on inclusion for companies and paid placements for young people.

-Creative Workforce for the Future will develop industry employment practices embracing inclusion and diversity as an asset, and nurture young talent from under-represented groups to gain the experience required to sustain a creative career.
-A key aspect of the programme is supporting creative SMEs to develop a more inclusive workforce and practices in the region by undertaking an intensive programme of inclusive professional development.
+Creative Workforce for the Future helped develop industry employment practices embracing inclusion and diversity as an asset, and nurture young talent from under-represented groups to gain the experience required to sustain a creative career.
+A key aspect of the programme was supporting creative SMEs to develop a more inclusive workforce and practices in the region by undertaking an intensive programme of inclusive professional development.

-In 2020 we will provide a professional development programme to around 40 creative SMEs in the West of England and placements for 13x 18-30 year olds from a Black, Asian or other Minority Ethnic origin and/or from a disadvantaged socio-economic background.
+We provided a professional development programme to just under 50 creative SMEs in the West of England and placements for 13x 18-30 year olds from a Black, Asian or other Minority Ethnic origin and/or from a disadvantaged socio-economic background.

 Please email us for a conversation or check out the Talent Support page.

 Funders and partners

 This was an exploratory new pilot programme funded by the West of England Combined Authority (WECA) and the European Social Fund (ESF) and led by the Bristol+Bath Creative R+D programme working with Rife at Watershed, Knowle West Media Centre, Creative Youth Network, The Guild co working space, Spike Island and Bristol Museums.